Apollon77/ioBroker.daikin-cloud/README.md

 * 12.19.0+
 * 14.15.0+
 * 16.13.0+
-* Node.js 18 is currently NOT supported because the usen OAuth library do not support it!
+* Node.js 18 is currently NOT supported because the used OAuth library does not support it!

 ## Compatibility